LEGACY PLANNING OPTIONS

 I WANT TO PROTECT MY ASSETS FROM LAWSUITS, CREDITORS, DIVORCE, AND MY OWN BAD LUCK.
 We can do that with a Domestic Asset Protection Trust.

 I WANT MY FINANCIAL LEGACY TO GO ON FOR AS MANY GENERATIONS AS POSSIBLE.
-We can do that with a Dynasty Trust.
+We can do that with a Family Dynasty Trust.

 I WANT A SUCCESSION PLAN FOR MY BUSINESS IN CASE I BECOME DISABLED OR DIE.
 We can do that with business estate planning, which may include a Buy/Sell Agreement.